Q: I don't have a job and have no place to stay, can you help me?

 - At this time we are unable to pick up donations.

-Q: I am currently living in homelessness, but would like to take a shower or bath.
+Q: I am currently living in homelessness, but would like to take a shower.
 Can you help?

 Q: Do you provide housing for veterans

-- The Veteran’s Supportive Housing Program is a HUD funded program that serves male and female veterans who have experienced chronic homelessness and also live with disabilities.
-Veterans are referred through various avenues; other service providers that serve veterans, shelters including MUST’s Elizabeth Inn.
-The program has 18 beds that are specifically dedicated to veterans, although veterans are served in the Cobb and Cherokee Programs as well.
-Those interested are provided with an application packet and asked to complete the application and secure the required documentation.
-When we have open beds, qualifying applicants are interviewed by the Supportive Housing Team to determine the program’s ability to successfully support that individual.
+- The Veteran's Supportive Housing Program is a HUD-funded program serving male and female veterans who have experienced chronic homelessness and also live with disabilities.
+Veterans are referred through various avenues, other service providers that serve veterans and shelters including MUST's Hope House.
+The program has 18 beds specifically dedicated to veterans, although veterans are also served in the Cobb and Cherokee Program.
+Those interested should complete an application packet and secure the required documentation.
+When we have open beds, qualifying applicants are interviewed by the Supportive Housing Team to determine the program's ability to successfully support that individual.

 Q: What type of assistance do you provide veterans?

-- The program is designed to support individuals in their journey to regain control of their lives and move forward towards housing stability and enhanced levels of self-sufficiency.
-This is achieved by working individually with residents in actively participating in his/her medical and mental health support, substance abuse recovery, assisting in goal setting, money management and daily living skills.
+- The program is designed to support individuals in their journeys to regain control of their lives and move forward towards housing stability and enhanced levels of self-sufficiency.
+This is achieved by working individually with residents by actively participating in his/her medical and mental health support, substance abuse recovery, goal setting, money management and daily living skills.
 Veterans are eligible for all services MUST offers.

-Q: Where is the Elizabeth Inn Emergency Inn Shelter?
+Q: Where is the MUST Hope House Emergency Shelter?

-Q: How do I get to the Elizabeth Inn?
+Q: How do I get to the Hope House?

 - If you don't have transportation, the facility is on the bus line, Cobb County Transit bus #45.
 Marta does not come to Cobb County, so if you are coming from outside Cobb County, you need a ride as MUST cannot provide transportation.

-Q: How can I stay at the Elizabeth Inn?
+Q: How can I stay at the Hope House?

 - Space is limited and is offered on a first come first served basis, depending on availability.
 The priority is given to families and returning prospective guests (from the day before).
-The intake hours for the Elizabeth Inn are 10 a.m. - 2 p.m.
-Call the shelter at (678) 218-4533 during those hours.
+The intake hours for the Hope House are

-Q: What happens if you run out of space at the Elizabeth Inn?
+Q: What happens if you run out of space at the Hope House?

-- While we wish we could accomodate everyone, if MUST is full, appropriate referrals will be made.
+- While we wish we could accommodate everyone, if MUST is full, appropriate referrals will be made.

-Q: How many people can the Elizabeth Inn accomodate?
+Q: How many people can the Hope House accommodate?

-Q: What are the requirements to stay at the Elizabeth Inn?
+Q: What are the requirements to stay at the Hope House?

-- Requirements to stay in the shelter are the following: You must have a photo ID, if you have children, either a social security card or birth certificate is needed for each child.
+- You must have a photo ID and if you have children, either a social security card or birth certificate is needed for each child.

 Q: What if I have medical issues?
-Can I still stay at the Elizabeth Inn?
+Can I still stay at the Hope House?

-- The Elizabeth Inn is not equipped to accomodate guests who are medically fragile, so please speak with a medical professional about respite care options.
+- The Hope House is not equipped to accommodate guests who are medically fragile, so please speak with a medical professional about respite care options.

-Q: Do you allow sexual offenders at the Elizabeth Inn?
+Q: Do you allow sexual offenders at the Hope House?

-Q: How long can I stay at the Elizabeth Inn?
+Q: How long can I stay at the Hope House?

-Q: Am I allowed to have visitors at the Elizabeth Inn?
+Q: Am I allowed to have visitors at the Hope House?

 - Unfortunately, our program can only accommodate our guests.

-Q: How can I get a job while I'm staying at the Elizabeth Inn?
+Q: How can I get a job while I'm staying at the Hope House?

-- The Elizabeth Inn has its own Employment Services program to help people look for jobs.
+- The Hope House has its own Workforce Development program to help people find jobs.

-Q: Who should I contact for information about the Elizabeth Inn?
+Q: Who should I contact for information about the Hope House?

 - Keo Buford, firstname.lastname@example.org